AstraZeneca Vaccine: These side effects are known

 AstraZeneca side effects: that’s what the experts say

 So experts say there is no reason to doubt the AstraZeneca vaccine about its side effects.
 The bottom line is that the side effects are far more harmless than a corona infection.
-Of the AstraZeneca vaccine In the meantime, it had such a bad reputation that even those entitled to vaccinate refused an appointment or simply did not show up for their appointment.
+Of the AstraZeneca vaccine In the meantime, it had such a bad reputation that even those eligible for vaccination refused a vaccination appointment or simply did not show up for their appointment.
 As a result, there was a vaccination jam in Germany and the British vaccine was kept in heaps of unvaccinated in the refrigerator*.

 The Standing Vaccination Commission now has the vaccine in Germany for older people over 65 years of age admitted*, as enough data are now available.
 The approval also for the elderly and the generally improving image of the British vaccine can help speed up the vaccination process in Germany.